 The Board of Directors have reviewed and formally approved the Risk Register, as well as provided input in the scoring of the risks faced by Watford.
-Working with the Board, Watford have established Risk Appetites for each material risk.
-Watford has put into place procedures for risk measurement, mitigation, and controls, as well as monitoring compliance with the Board set Risk Appetite.
+Working with the Board, Watford has established Risk Appetites for each material risk.
+Watford has put into place procedures for risk measurement, mitigation, and controls, as well as monitoring compliance with the Board's set Risk Appetite.

-Watford's Risk Management Function is led by its Chief Risk Officer whom is a member of the Executive Management team.
-The Function performs regular risk reporting to the Board each quarter.
-The Board assesses the risk and control effectiveness of the Function.
+Watford's Risk Management Function is led by its Chief Risk Officer ("CRO") who is a member of the Executive Management team.
+The CRO performs regular risk reporting to the Board each quarter.